saikumarmk/website/urara/guide-to-tech-2.5/+page.md

 ### More Resume Advice

 As I previously mentioned, writing a resume inevitably becomes subjective, and you should consult a variety of sources on what your resume could include.
 I have listed some resources below.
 Some of these articles may provide advice that contradicts each other, but that's inevitable when you scrutinise a resume.
+Alternatively, you could disregard all of my advice, and try your hand at tailoring a resume from scratch!

 - [Google Recruiters Say Using the X-Y-Z Formula on Your Resume Will Improve Your Odds of Getting Hired at Google](https://www.inc-aus.com/bill-murphy-jr/google-recruiters-say-these-5-resume-tips-including-x-y-z-formula-will-improve-your-odds-of-getting-hired-at-google.html)
 - [How to write a good resume by levels.fyi](https://www.levels.fyi/blog/how-to-write-a-good-resume.html)